ayalcoh/FileSystem/README.md

 ### Notes

+This time complexity assuming that getSizeOfFile function is being called more frequently then the delete function.
+Deleting a file can also be `O(1)` in every call but it will cost with more running time for the getSizeOfFile function.

 - **For `delete`**:
-    - If the file or directory being deleted is the largest file, the time complexity includes an \(O(m)\) operation for re-evaluating the largest file.
+    - If the file or the directory that has the largest file is being deleted, the time complexity includes an `O(m)` operation for re-evaluating the largest file.
     - For directory deletion, `O(n)` denotes removing all descendants recursively.